Daily Lesson Plans: Turning Notion Schedules into Print-Ready Teacher Briefings

 Design Details

-A few things that seem small but matter in practice:
+A few things that seem small but matter when you're the one holding the printout:

-• Weekend rejection.
+Weekend rejection.
 If today is Saturday or Sunday, the skill says so and offers to check Monday instead.
-No point generating an empty schedule.
+I learned this one the hard way — running it on a Saturday morning, getting an empty table, and spending five minutes troubleshooting a non-bug.

-• Teacher fallback.
+Teacher fallback.
 If a time block has no teacher assigned, it displays "Helper" rather than leaving a blank cell.
-This happens for blocks like "Free Play" that don't need a specific adult.
+This happens for blocks like "Free Play" that don't need a specific adult but still need to appear on the schedule so no one wonders where the kids went for 45 minutes.

-• Bold highlighting.
+Bold highlighting.
 In the output table, rows belonging to the requested teacher are bolded.
-When Dad prints the full schedule, his blocks stand out at a glance while he can still see the full day's flow.
+When I print the full schedule, my afternoon blocks stand out at a glance while I can still see the morning flow — useful for knowing what the kids already covered before I take over.

-• Lesson plan links.
+Lesson plan links.
 Each row includes clickable Notion URLs for the linked lesson plans.
-On the printed page these show as text; on screen they're live links.
+On paper these render as text; on screen they're live links.
+Either way, you know exactly where to find the details.

 In the Workflow

 This skill is often the first step in a chain.
 The print-lesson-plans skill calls it to generate the schedule file, then sends it to the printer, then fetches and prints each linked lesson plan page.
-But daily-lesson-plans also works standalone — "show me Dad's lessons today" gives you a quick screen view without printing anything.
+But daily-lesson-plans also works on its own — "show me Dad's lessons today" gives a quick screen view without printing anything.

 The output file uses A4 PDF front-matter (margins, format, print background) so it's ready for md-to-pdf conversion without modification.
-This convention keeps the printing pipeline simple: every Markdown file in the system is already formatted for paper.
+Every Markdown file in our system follows this convention.
+Once the format is standardized, the pipeline stays simple — any file can go from Markdown to paper in one command.